 The summer season in Alaska is the busiest time for visitors, with around 85% of visitors coming between mid-May and mid-September.
 Our summer dog sled ride is purposely designed as a more immersive mushing experience where you have the chance to get up close and personal to ask questions and meet the individual sled dogs.
 Our carts hold just 1-2 passengers each and are only slightly bigger than a dog sled, providing a uniquely authentic mushing experience.
 As a result availability will be very limited compared to many of the larger tour activities like whale watching or glacier cruises, etc. Each tour slot is currently capped at maximum six passengers for instant online booking, please call or email if you have seven or more people in your party and we are happy to try and accommodate.

 Our summer dog sledding location is located just off the Parks highway about halfway between Anchorage and Talkeetna, just a few miles down the road that takes you up and through Hatcher Pass.
+The street address is 18408 West Reynolds Road, Willow AK 99688.
 Google Map it here.

 If you are driving yourself from Anchorage, you will head north on the Parks Hwy towards Wasilla.
 Make sure to stay left at the fork towards Wasilla/Palmer!
 From there, you drive through Wasilla and continue north towards Willow.
 Our summer dog sledding kennel is located an approximately seventy miles drive from downtown Anchorage, and specific directions and info will also be sent to you at the time of booking your tour.
 Reservations are required.
 Feel free to contact us with any questions.